 Texas law requires motorists to carry at least $30,000 per person / $60,000 per accident liability limits.
 Many times the at-fault vehicle will have significantly higher coverage limits of $250,000 per person / $500,000.00 per accident or higher.

 Example: If you and a passenger were both injured in the same motorcycle accident and the at-fault driver’s policy limits are $30,000 per person / $60,000 per accident the most you or your passenger could get a piece under the insurance policy is $30,000 and the most the liability carrier would have to pay out in total is $60,000.00 – even if, for example, one of you broke several bones in the wreck.

 How We Can Help You: It is exceedingly important to identify all sources of available insurance coverage.
-Our firm will file all available claims or potentially available claims at the onset of your case to protect your legal rights.
+Our Dallas motorcycle accident lawyers will file all available claims or potentially available claims at the onset of your case to protect your legal rights.
 In addition, our firm performs asset searches on at-fault drivers with low liability limits who may have assets that could be acquired in addition to the available insurance monies.